microsoft/microsoft-ui-xaml-specs/active/AnimatedIcon/AnimatedIconSpec.md

 * [IconElement](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.IconElement)
 * [IconSource](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.IconSource)

-The duplication is cause for confusion but trying to solve that is outside the scope of this spec.
+The duplication is cause for confusion, but trying to solve that base issue is outside the scope of this spec.
 The ultimate difference between the two is that some controls require an IconElement and some require an IconSource.
 The new animated icon APIs here are continuing to use the existing pattern.

 IconElement & IconSource have the same subclasses for different kinds of icons, for example [BitmapIcon](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.BitmapIcon) and [BitmapIconSource](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.BitmapIconSource).
 This spec as adding an `AnimatedIcon` and `AnimatedIconSource`.

-AnimatedIcon (and AnimatedIconSource) displays an animation define by a Lottie animation, similar to the existing [AnimatedVisualPlayer](https://docs.microsoft.com/uwp/api/Microsoft.UI.Xaml.Controls.AnimatedVisualPlayer) element.
+AnimatedIcon (and AnimatedIconSource) displays an animation defined by a Lottie animation, similar to the existing [AnimatedVisualPlayer](https://docs.microsoft.com/uwp/api/Microsoft.UI.Xaml.Controls.AnimatedVisualPlayer) element.
+A Lottie animation is typically defined in Adobe After Effects and exported to JSON, then the JSON is converted to a WinRT class using the LottieGen tool.
+The new APIs in this spec include classes created by LottieGen.

 # AnimatedIcon How-To

+_(This is conceptual documentation that will go to docs.microsoft.com "how to" pages)_

 ## Creating animated content for an AnimatedIcon with Lottie

-Defining an animation for an AnimatedIcon[Source] begins the same as the process to define an animation for an [AnimatedVisualPlayer](http://msdn.microsoft.com/library/Microsoft.UI.Xaml.Controls.AnimatedVisualPlayer).
+Defining an animation for an AnimatedIcon begins the same as the process to define an animation for an [AnimatedVisualPlayer](http://msdn.microsoft.com/library/Microsoft.UI.Xaml.Controls.AnimatedVisualPlayer).
 You will need to download the Lottie file for the icon you are looking to add and follow the steps in [this]((https://docs.microsoft.com/en-us/windows/communitytoolkit/animations/lottie-scenarios/getting_started_codegen)) tutorial to run that file through LottieGen.
-LottieGen generates code for a (WinRT) class that you can then instantiate and use with an AnimatedIcon.
+LottieGen generates code for a c++/winrt class that you can then instantiate and use with an AnimatedIcon.

-For example, the XAML [AutoSuggestBox](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.AutoSuggestBox) control uses the ?? class, which was generated using the LottieGen tool.
+For example, the XAML [AutoSuggestBox](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.AutoSuggestBox) control uses the `Microsoft.UI.Xaml.Controls.AnimatedVisuals.AnimatedFindVisualSource` class, which was generated using the LottieGen tool.

-The additional step for AnimatedIcon is to define markers in the animation definition, which mark positions within the animation.
+The additional step for AnimatedIcon is to define markers in the animation definition, which mark time positions.
 You can then set the `State` of the AnimatedIcon to these markers.
 For example, if you have a position in the Lottie file marked "PointerOver", you can set AnimatedIcon State to "PointerOver" to move the animation to that position.